 Taos, New Mexico, is one of the prettiest towns in America, and winter only enhances its beauty.
-Taos is a ski destination known for its steep slopes and ideal conditions.
-On top of that, visitors can go snowshoeing on canyon trails and soak in the area’s natural hot springs.
-Taos Pueblo, a 1,000-year-old Native American village, is also located about a mile outside Taos.
+Taos Pueblo, a 1,000-year-old Native American village, is located about a mile outside Taos.

-Telluride is a charming ski village tucked in Colorado’s Rocky Mountains.
+Telluride is a charming village tucked in Colorado’s Rocky Mountains.
 It was formerly a Victorian mining town.
 In the wintertime, the city looks like a scene from a snowglobe.
-The ski resort is one of the top skiing vacation destinations in the country and hosts one of the most magical holiday season celebrations.
-It also offers opportunities to winter fly-fish, ice climb, ride snowmobiles and more.

-Located on New Zealand's South Island, the resort town of Wanaka sits between its namesake lake and the island’s Southern Alps.
-Because it’s located in the Southern Hemisphere, Wanaka’s peak winter season runs from June to August with plenty of fluffy snow for cross-country skiing, tubing, tobogganing, fat-biking, dog sledding, ice driving and more.
-Wanaka is also near Mount Aspiring National Park, which is popular with hikers and mountaineers.
+Located on New Zealand's South Island, the town of Wanaka sits between its namesake lake and the island’s Southern Alps.
+Because it’s located in the Southern Hemisphere, Wanaka’s peak winter season runs from June to August with plenty of fluffy snow.

 One of the most famous ski destinations in Canada and the largest in the world, Whistler is located in the Coast Mountains of British Columbia.
-The town itself is still charming thanks to its beautiful, Alpine-style buildings.
-Take the winter gondola or a zip line for amazing views of the mountains.
-As the site of the 2010 Olympic Winter Games, Whistler also has a bobsled and skeleton track.
+The town itself is situated in a vibrant base village with Alpine-style buildings.

 Ronnie Chua /Shutterstock

 Zermatt is a storybook town that sits below the iconic Matterhorn peak in the Swiss Alps.
-The highest ski resort in Europe, Zermatt is the endpoint of the Glacier Express, a scenic train ride with unrivaled views of the majestic mountains.
-Cars aren’t allowed in town, so horse-drawn sleighs, buses and electric taxis are the only methods of transit.
-And with more than 188 miles of marked ski trails, you can still find a serene slice of paradise away from other people.
+Cars aren’t allowed in town, so horse-drawn sleighs, buses and electric taxis are the only methods of transit, which only heightens the glamour.
 The Matterhorn is just one of many majestic mountains you need to see in your lifetime.